charlenetolentino/mattsnotes/401-main/reading401-12.md

 Vocab:

 - Observer Pattern:
-  - a design pattern when the object maintains a list of dependants, called by calling their method
+  - a design pattern when the object maintains a list of dependents, called by calling their method

 - Listener:
   - A procedure in JS

 - Event Handler:
-  - a block of codetaht runs when the events fires
+  - a block of code that runs when the events fires

 - Event Driven Programming:
   - a programming paradigm when the flow of the program is determined by events of the users actions